varbhat/exatorrent/docs/usage.md

 ### `-admin`
 Usernames of Users in `exatorrent`  can't be changed after User is created .
 It must be choosen while creating User and can't be changed later .
 Note that password can be changed anytime later .

 On the first use of `exatorrent` , `exatorrent` creates Admin user with username `adminuser` and password `adminpassword` .
 Since this username `adminuser` can't be changed later on , you can customize it before first run itself by passing your desired username to `-admin` flag.
+Also see `-passw` flag below .

 ```bash
 exatorrent -admin "mycustomadminusername"